jesskelsall/astarus/storylines/three-aasimar-converge.md

 ## Planning

-[Allisa Balsatra](../characters/allisa-balsatra.md) will cross paths briefly with Saoirse while she is high on [meteoric dust](../items/meteoric/meteoric-dust.md).
-Allisa will recognise her energy, but her need to flee the city will prevent her from saying or doing much.
-She will talk vaguely to her underling about how there is a second one though something feels off.
-Her underling will then encourage her to move quickly.

-[Astorrel Agents](../campaigns/C2-astorrel-agents.md) will face [Allisa Balsatra](../characters/allisa-balsatra.md) in the sewers under [Vorrinel's Stand](../places/buildings/vorrinels-stand.md), though she will keep her face obscured and only resort to her scourge [aasimar](../lineages/aasimar.md) powers if absolutely necessary.
-She will try to escape using Dimension Door.
+[Allisa Balsatra](../characters/allisa-balsatra.md) will use Message to communicate with [Ahsha Sallas](../characters/ahsha-sallas.md), scolding her for ruining her plans and putting [Thanea Morlay](../characters/thanea-morlay.md) in great danger, now that the [Astornar](../organisations/astornar.md) know that a Veritacris has interest in her.

+This should lead to [Canary Squad](../organisations/astorrel/squads/canary-squad.md) sharing what they know with [Starfall Squad](../organisations/astorrel/squads/starfall-squad.md) and giving Thanea a chance to get in touch with Allisa.
+Otherwise the pair will likely not meet anytime soon.

+Allisa will tell Thanea and [Saoirse ó Dochartaigh](../characters/saoirse-o-dochartaigh.md) (who she half-recognises as similar but corrupted) about her lifelong search for another [aasimar](../lineages/aasimar.md), giving them the name of their lineage.
+She will relay dreams her deva has given her of a winged [aasimar](../lineages/aasimar.md) and a dagger wielding [aasimar](../lineages/aasimar.md) standing with their devas in a circle that includes her and her own deva.

+Thanea and Saoirse will then begin experiencing this dream.

-Much further out, Allisa will get back in touch with Thanea and Saoirse, driven by her own deva / her parents [Mykiel](../characters/mykiel.md) and [Seraphina](../characters/seraphina.md).
-She believes that the three need to be together for some reason, driven by her deva.
-Allisa will transport them to a place in the Kas'ran Desert where she is able to commune with her deva freely.
+Allisa will try and get Thanea and Saoirse to join her at a spot in the Kas'ran Desert where she is able to communicate with her deva directly.
+It has been decades since she last visited.
+It will allow Thanea and Saoirse to do the same.